 And it’s this very sweet spot that has inspired our content mission, as seen in the below GIF.

 And there you have it, the ultimate content audit checklist based on our own experiences here at Piktochart.
+If you liked the look of Immanuel’s content audit presentation, you can make your own in Piktochart here.
 We’d love to hear about your content audit learnings as well, so feel free to get in touch with us on social.

 Til’ then, happy Pikto-charting!